twitter-archive/ostrich/README.md

 ## Admin API

 The easiest way to start the admin service is to construct an `AdminServiceConfig` with desired configuration, and call `apply` on it.

-FIXME
+To reduce boilerplate in the common case of configuring a server with an admin port and logging, a helper trait called `ServerConfig` is defined with
+both:

+    var loggers: List[LoggerConfig] = Nil
+    var admin = new AdminServiceConfig()

+The `apply` method on `AdminServiceConfig` will create and start the admin server if a port is defined, and setup any configured logging.

+You can also build an admin server directly from its config:

-    val admin = new AdminServiceConfig {
+    val adminConfig = new AdminServiceConfig {
       httpPort = 8888
       statsNodes = new StatsConfig {
         reporters = new TimeSeriesCollectorConfig
       }
     }
-    admin()(runtime)

-If `httpPort` isn't set, the admin server won't start.

-A helper trait called `ServerConfig` contains an `AdminServiceConfig` and `LoggerConfig` to reduce boilerplate in the common case of configuring a server.

-To build the admin service manually, you can do what the config classes do:

     val runtime = RuntimeEnvironment(this, Nil)
-    val admin = new AdminHttpService(/* port */ 8888, /* http backlog */ 20, runtime)
+    val admin = adminConfig()(runtime)

-    val collector = new TimeSeriesCollector(Stats)
-    collector.registerWith(admin)
-    ServiceTracker.register(collector)
-    collector.start()
+If `httpPort` isn't set, the admin server won't start, and `admin` will be `None`.
+Otherwise it will be an `Option[AdminHttpService]`.

 ## Profiling